Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Cactacae

-Most commonly found in the settlments of the Cymek, the cactus people - cactacae - are, nevertheless, a relatively common sight in New Crobuzon, making up approximately 2% of the population.
-Standing between 7 and 8 foot tall, the cactacae are a vegatable race with thick, fiberous green skin (although yellow and browns are sometimes seen).
+Most commonly found in the settlements of the Cymek, the cactus people - cactacae - are, nevertheless, a relatively common sight in New Crobuzon, making up approximately 2% of the population.
+Standing between 7 and 8 foot tall, the cactacae are a vegetable race with thick, fibrous green skin (although yellow and browns are sometimes seen).
 Spines and small flowers protrude from the cactus individual if left unplucked, although many choose to do so.
 Cactacae heads sit flat on their shoulders, without necks.
-Their fingers are thick and fairly clumsy, although their grip is power enough to crush bone.
-An oily sap flows through their veins rather than blood, and their bones are strangely shaped, unlike those of any vertebate.
+Their fingers are thick and fairly clumsy, although their grip is powerful enough to crush bone.
+An oily sap flows through their veins rather than blood, and their bones are strangely shaped, unlike those of any vertebrate.
 A full-grown cactacae is not just tall but also massive, weighing as much as 500 to 700 pounds.
-Prefering hotter climates, many of the city's cactacae reside in the semi-autonomous cactus ghetto - the Glasshouse - although many can be found in the neighbouring district of Riverskin.
+Preferring hotter climates, many of the city's cactacae reside in the semi-autonomous cactus ghetto - the Glasshouse - although many can be found in the neighbouring district of Riverskin.

 **Brawn: 3**